Reassessment of the responses to Rail Safety Recommendation R14-05

 Proposed Railway Operating Certificate Regulations were published in the Canada Gazette, Part I, on 15 March 2014.
 A target date of 01 April 2015 has been set by which these regulations will be brought into force.
 These proposed regulations provide for the suspension or cancellation of the Railway Operating Certificate for non-compliance with safety requirements or SMS Regulations.

 TC also proposed changes to its Railway Safety Management Systems Regulations and published them in the Canada Gazette, Part I, on 05 July 2014.
 TC has plans to bring them into force in the fall of 2015.
 The proposed changes improve how railway companies develop, implement, and assess their SMS.
 These changes include more detailed requirements for each SMS component.
 For example, the risk assessment component now prescribes specific circumstances used to trigger a risk assessment; lists those elements to be included in each risk assessment; and includes a requirement that remedial action be taken to mitigate identified risks and the results be evaluated for effectiveness.
 Another SMS component specifies that railways continually evaluate their SMS procedures to ensure that they remain effective and prescribes elements to be included in the evaluation plan.
 Moreover, risk assessments supporting significant operational changes, at the request of the Minister, must be filed with TC.
-Beginning in the fall of 2015, each risk assessment will be subjected to a more rigorous review, and TC will follow up on any resulting risk mitigation measures.
+Beginning in fall 2015, each risk assessment will be subjected to a more rigorous review, and TC will follow up on any resulting risk mitigation measures.
 This risk information will be incorporated into industry risk profiles and used to adjust priorities for inspections and audits.

 TC is in the process of bringing into force additional enforcement capabilities.
 The Railway Safety Administrative Monetary Penalties Regulations were published in the Canada Gazette, Part II, on 22 October 2014, and come into force 01 April 2015.
 These regulations introduce fines as an additional enforcement tool to improve railway safety.
 Under the authority of the Railway Safety Act, TC will be able to fine railways for contraventions of the Act, or regulations or rules made under the Act.